Frequently asked questions about Radiant Barrier and Reflective Foil Insulation

 What is a radiant barrier?

-Radiant barrier is a layer of reflective foil insulation made up of that is place in an air space to block radiant heat transfer between a heat radiating surface (like the sun) and a heat absorbing surface (like the air inside a building).
+Radiant barrier is a layer of reflective foil insulation made up of 99.9% pure aluminum that is placed in an air space to block radiant heat transfer between a heat radiating surface (like the sun) and a heat absorbing surface (like the air inside a building).
 Reflective foil is made by adhering a coating of 99% pure Aluminum metal to a tear-proof polyethelyne fabric to create a surface with high reflectivity (96%) and low emissivity (4%).

 What is the difference between solid radiant barrier and perforated radiant barrier?